 The faculty and administration are involved in an ongoing effort to accomplish goals of the school's mission statement.
 Workshops and training to obtain the highest level of services for our students and faculty are provided.
-The professional development hours are based on the requirements found within the Every Student Succeeds Act (ESSA) State Rules, Board policies, student achievement data, and local ACSIP plans.
+The professional development hours are based on the requirements found within the Every Student Succeeds Act (ESSA) State Rules, board policies, student achievement data, and the District and School-level improvement plans.
 Specifically, professional development activities are designed to increase student academic performance.
 Two key focuses of professional development at WRHS are the improvement of reading scores and the continued development of a Professional Learning Community.
-In 2019, WRHS earned a letter grade of "B" on the ESSA school report card (early access portal).
+In 2019, WRHS earned a letter grade of "B" on the ESSA school report card (there were no school report cards in 2020).

-At Walnut Ridge High School, 28 faculty members provide instruction in a broad spectrum of subjects ranging from special education and basic skills to Advanced Placement courses, WRHS offers nine Advanced Placement courses.
+At Walnut Ridge High School, 28 faculty members provide instruction in a broad spectrum of subjects ranging from special education and basic skills to Advanced Placement courses.
+WRHS offers seven Advanced Placement courses.
 A smart core curriculum and a core curriculum are offered that benefit both the college bound student and those students who will be entering the workforce after graduation.
-Students may also become a "Completer" by completing a course of study in one of four career and technical pathways at WRHS: Agriculture, Business, Jr. Firefighter, and Family & Consumer Science.
+Students may also become a "Completer" by completing a course of study in one of five career and technical pathways at WRHS: Agriculture, Business, Jr. Firefighter, Criminal Justice, and Family & Consumer Science.
 Students are allowed to pursue a course of study that will enable them to attend the Northeast Arkansas Career and Technical Center in Jonesboro which offers 13 technical programs.
-Walnut Ridge High School also offers courses in six academic subjects totaling twenty-seven concurrent credit hours through Black River Technical College that allows students who qualify academically to receive college credit in those courses for a reduced rate of tuition.
+Walnut Ridge High School also offers courses in academic subjects totaling twelve concurrent credit hours through Black River Technical College that allows students who qualify academically to receive college credit in those courses for a reduced rate of tuition.
 BRTC has also allowed our students to take online courses through their campus at the reduced rate for any course not offered on our campus.
-Two new concurrent credit courses have been added for the 2019-20 school year, Trigonometry and Calculus, With new legislation, the lottery scholarship will now pay for up to six hours of concurrent credit in both the junior and senior years of high school.
+Two new concurrent credit courses have been added for the 2019-20 school year, Trigonometry and Calculus.
+With new legislation, the lottery scholarship will now pay for up to six hours of concurrent credit in both the junior and senior years of high school.

-WRHS partners with BRTC on the Technical Opportunities for Secondary Students (TOPSS) program.
+WRHS partners with BRTC in their new BRTC Secondary Center program.
 This program allows students to attend BRTC for half of the day during their junior and senior years and receive training and certifications in welding, advanced manufacturing, electrical, or allied health (nursing).
 This program is grant-funded and is of no charge to the students.
 WRHS offers a complete course of study in fire science.
 Students can learn basic firefighting and first responder skills and earn numerous certifications and concurrent credit through BRTC.
-In 2019-20, Introduction to Criminal Justice was introduced as a new course at WRHS with the hopes of adding the complete course of study in future years.
+This year, Criminal Justice was introduced as a new program at WRHS.